ZRF-ZRF/LVpocket/README.md

     conda install tqdm
     conda install biopython

-## 4. Protein structure class prediction
+## 4. The classifier of protein structure
 If you want to know which structure class your input protein is, you can use the protein structure class prediction method we built to do so.The usage process of this method is as follows:

 1、	Install PSIPRED